-We do our best to source good quality ingredients from UK grown crops, our own garden and decent companies to make our finished creations the very best.
+We do our best to source great quality ingredients from UK grown crops, our own garden and decent companies to make our finished creations the very best.

 We use rosemary from our own herb garden to make a stimulating infusion for our foot cream.
 The essential oil from Spain has a fresh head clearing aroma which works a treat in our scalp cream and is a joy to use.
 Here’s another attribute according to Blanckes’ Herbal 1525, “Make thee a box of the wood and smell to it and it shall preserve thy youthe.”
 If only!
 Rosemary is derived from the Latin ros marinus, meaning “sea dew.”

 This wild perennial shrub grows abundantly in our garden and surrounding hills so there’s plenty to use for leaf extracts or infusions.
 Full of anti-oxidants, bilberry speedily aids skin health and maintenance.

 According to old wives’ tales borage was sometimes smuggled into the drink of prospective husbands to give them courage to propose marriage.
 We use borage oil from UK bee friendly crop grown flowers for its skin rejuvenating and anti-wrinkle properties.
 It’s also a fantastic forage crop for bees.

 The Romans grew mint and peppermint as a ground cover, especially between stepping stone pathways.
 It would take over our herb garden if allowed so we don’t feel guilty about stealing its leaves to make infusions for our foot cream, and us.
 Our peppermint essential oil comes from India and is lovely and cooling for the skin.